Course - Advanced Course in French Literature - FRA2203

 Course content

 The student will read a selection of French literary texts from a specific period and/or within a specific thematic area.
-The students will gain competence in analyzing texts and in connecting reading to problematics related to literary history.
+The students will gain competence in analyzing texts and in connecting reading to problematics related to literary theory.
 By working with the text, the student will gain competence in critical reflection and in the understanding of cultural history.

 Learning outcome